Chart Color Schemes

 Gooseberry Hill hosts an older demographic, ranking in the top quartile nationwide

 Gooseberry Hill has a median age of 49, which is higher than Greater Perth's figure of 37 and above the national average of 38.
-The age profile shows that those aged 75-84 make up 11.8%, while those aged 25-34 comprise only 5.2%.
-This concentration of 75-84 year-olds is higher than the national figure of 6.0%.
-Between the 2021 Census and present, the 75 to 84 age group has increased from 9.7% to 11.8%, while those aged 85+ have risen from 2.3% to 3.6%.
-Conversely, the 65 to 74 cohort has decreased from 15.3% to 13.9%, and the 45 to 54 group has fallen from 15.3% to 14.1%.
+The age profile shows that those aged 75-84 are particularly prominent, making up 11.8% of the population, compared to the national figure of 6.0%.
+This group has grown from 9.7% in the 2021 Census to 11.8% currently, while the 85+ cohort has increased from 2.3% to 3.6%.
+Meanwhile, the 65-74 age group has declined from 15.3% to 13.9%, and the 45-54 group has dropped from 15.3% to 14.1%.
 By 2041, demographic projections indicate significant shifts in Gooseberry Hill's age structure.
-The 75 to 84 age group is expected to grow by 48%, reaching 610 people from the current 412.
-Notably, the combined 65+ age groups will account for 82% of total population growth.
-Conversely, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.
+The 75-84 age group is expected to grow by 47%, reaching 610 people from the current 415.
+Notably, the combined 65+ age groups will account for 84% of total population growth.
+In contrast, the 0-4 and 5-14 cohorts are projected to experience population declines.